FAQS

 Share on:

 In Singapore, you generally only need to be a legally registered company to offer B2B loans as an excluded moneylender.
-If you are curious to know, the distinction of lenders - you can do so by reading up for example, the Finance company act, Moneylender Act and the Banking Act, on the Attorney-General's Chambers website and MAS’s website respectively.
+If you are curious to know, the distinction between lenders, you can do so by reading up, for example, the Finance Company Act, Moneylender Act and the Banking Act, on the Attorney-General's Chambers website and MAS’s website.

-Another reason we do so is to ensure users get directed to licensed moneylenders instead of risk turning up at an unlicensed one.
-Unlike unlicensed moneylenders or loan sharks, licensed moneylenders are regulated by the law on various aspects of their dealing with you: From a cap to how much fees and interest they can legally charge (during covid we have seen non-bank lenders charging more for the same borrower), to explaining the terms of a loan in a language you can understand and providing you a copy of the loan contract.
-Such laws are introduced to transform the industry and to allow them to play a role in the credit ecosystem.
-You can visit the Ministry of Law’s website to find out more.
+Another reason we do so is to ensure users get directed to licensed moneylenders instead of risking turning up at an unlicensed one.
+Unlike unlicensed moneylenders or loan sharks, licensed moneylenders are regulated by the law on various aspects of their dealings with you: From a cap on how much fees and interest they can legally charge, to how they can word their contracts, ensuring transparency.

-For your enquiry with fintech lenders holding such license, whether they parked the license under the company or a subsidiary we will generally display them by their brand name under the non-bank lender category in your “Select Financing Partner” page if that is how they want to identify themselves, and since that is still that “party” that handles your enquiry.
+For your enquiry with fintech lenders holding such license, whether they parked the license under the company or a subsidiary, we will generally display them by their trading/brand name and/or under the non-bank lender category in your “Select Financing Partner” page if that is how they want to identify themselves, and since that is still that party that handles your enquiry.

 Share on: